 Threat Intelligence: Why This Strategy Matters

-Threat intelligence is the knowledge that allows you to prevent or mitigate attacks on corporate data.
-Rooted in data, it provides context: who is attacking, what are their motivations and resources, and what indicators of compromise to look for in applications.
+Threat intelligence is the knowledge that enables the prevention or mitigation of attacks on corporate data.
+Rooted in data, it provides context : who is attacking, what their motivations and resources are, and what indicators of compromise should be looked for in applications.

 And this contextualization helps Information Technology (IT) managers make informed decisions about information security.
 This is always bearing in mind that digital technologies are at the heart of almost every industry today.